History of Madras

 Home Issues Summer Sunscreen Heat Rash Air conditioning Tips Vastu Shastra Ayurveda Treatment

 Travel Muttukadu Mahabalipuram Auroville Pondicherry Kanchipuram Yelagiri Yercaud

 Chennai Entertainment Vandalur Zoo Chennai Snake Park VGP Universal Kingdom MGM Dizzee World Queensland Amusement Park

 Chennai Transport Flights to Chennai Chennai Railway Chennai Bus Service

-Others Madras Day Chennai Yoga : Patanjalee Yoga Chennai History PIN Codes in Chennai Government Holidays for 2013 New Chennai Secretariat Building
+Others Madras Day Chennai Yoga : Patanjalee Yoga Chennai History PIN Codes in Chennai Government Holiday List for 2017 Government Holiday List for 2016 New Chennai Secretariat Building

 The origin of Madras as we know it, dates back to a few centuries - about 350 years.
 Prior to that, small villages existed for well over 1000 years in a cluster of civilization.
 Villages around Temples like Parthasarathy in Triplicane and Kapaleeswarer temple in Mylapore near the southern coast and Marudheeswarer Temple in Thiruvanmiyur were in existence for several centuries long before the Europeans arrived here.